 The San Diego Zoo Wildlife Park, located 35 miles away from the San Diego Zoo, offers a variety of drive-through safari tour options including a caravan, cart, and behind-the-scenes safari.
 Just note that you cannot drive your own car through this Wildlife Park.
-In addition to the tour options, you can also enjoy experiences like zip lining, adventure course, or even sleep overnight in the park on a camping adventure.
+In addition to the tour options, you can also enjoy experiences like zip lining, adventure courses, or even sleep overnight in the park on a camping adventure.
 Animals include rhinos, camels, cheetahs, elephants, giraffes, gorillas, rhinos, lions, tigers, zebras, and more.

 The Safari Park is located at 15500 San Pasqual Valley Road, Escondido, California 92027-7017.

 Safari West, Santa Rosa, California

 Coined the Sonoma Serengeti, Safari West is a Wildlife Preserve and African tent camp fully accredited by the Association of Zoos and Aquariums.
 Safari West’s 400 acres are home to nearly 1,000 animals, including African antelopes, primates, and predators, plus a variety of avian life from around the globe.
 Instead of driving their own car through this safari, guests can sign up for guided tours on retro-fitted safari vehicles.

 Safari West also offers unique “glamping” accommodations within the preserve using custom-built tents imported from Botswana, which overlook a view of grazing antelope and giraffes.
 Twilight dining and wine-paired adventures are available as well as dining at the onsite Savannah Café.

 Safari West is located at 3115 Porter Creek Road, Santa Rosa, CA 95404.
 Editor’s note: I was provided with a complimentary tour and overnight stay at Safari West.
 All opinions are my own.

 Wildlife Safari, Winston, Oregon

 Wildlife Safari is home to America’s most successful cheetah breeding program, with over 235 Cheetah cubs.
-It is also home to over 500 animals from many different species including elephants, lions, bison, elk, wildebeest, brown bears, zebra, giraffe, hippos, rhinos, tigers, and more.
+It is also home to over 500 animals of many different species including elephants, lions, bison, elk, wildebeest, brown bears, zebra, giraffes, hippos, rhinos, tigers, and more.
 Wildlife Safari is dedicated to the preservation and education of native and exotic wildlife.